miscall

 their wisest brains concluded that Christians wore the hideous thing that its broad brim might interpose between their weak eyes and the uncongenial sight of God.
 So it reminded Islam continually that God was miscalled and misliked by Christians.

-2. To call (something) by the wrong name.
+2. To call (someone or something) incorrectly or by the wrong title or name.

 I can believe such an instance—can believe love taking strong root amid cruelty, poverty, suffering, and danger, rather than in the withering atmosphere of this crowded city—this miscalled social, but really heartless, life; where petty interests distract the mind, and mean desires absorb the heart.